Does Oatmeal Cause Constipation?

 Diet

 Sluggish bowels can be caused by a lack of fiber, excessive consumption of processed meals, and an insufficient intake of fruits and vegetables.
+Ensuring a diet rich in good sources of fiber like whole grains, legumes, and drinking plenty of water can help regulate bowel movements.

 Lifestyle

 Dehydration, a lack of physical exercise, and persistent stress can all interfere with digestive function.
+Bowel training techniques, regular exercise, and adequate hydration can improve overall digestive health.

 Medications